 I had thought about how much I enjoyed all the new art I made over Advent — and while I hope to continue to create in this season ahead — I recognize this time I need to not spell that out for myself.
 In fact, I need to give myself permission to do nothing at all.
-If all I create is my next reflective art journal on Blossoming, that will be enough.
-More than enough, really.

 I realize that my commitment needs to be simple — I am reclaiming Sabbath time which has slowly slipped through the cracks.
 I am blocking off days to rest and renew and resist the temptation to work on a few small projects during that time.
 It is so easy to keep working through and think I will take a break later, but hours, days, or even weeks go by.
 I will make space to just be and to listen.

 The first reading for the Ash Wednesday liturgy proclaims: "Return to me with your whole heart."
 Return, again and again, we hear those words every year knowing that the invitation never ceases no matter how many times we may falter or lose sight of the journey.
 Return and move into the fullness of who you are.